Herschel Walker paid for girlfriend's abortion, report says

 DUNWOODY, Ga.
-(AP) — Herschel Walker, who has vehemently opposed abortion rights as the Republican nominee for U.S. Senate in Georgia, paid for an abortion for his girlfriend in 2009, according to a new report published late Monday.
-The candidate called the accusation a "flat-out lie" and said he would sue.
+(AP) — Herschel Walker, who has vehemently opposed abortion rights as the Republican nominee for U.S. Senate in Georgia, paid for an abortion for his girlfriend in 2009, according to a new report.
+The candidate called the accusation a “flat-out lie” and said he would sue.

-The Daily Beast spoke to a woman who said Walker paid for her abortion when they were dating.
-The news outlet reviewed a receipt showing her $575 payment for the procedure, along with a get-well card from Walker and her bank deposit records showing the image of a $700 personal check from Walker dated five days after the abortion receipt.
+The Daily Beast spoke to the former girlfriend, who asked that her name not be used out of concerns for her privacy.
+In the report published late Monday, the news outlet said it reviewed a receipt showing her $575 payment for the procedure, along with a get-well card from Walker and her bank deposit records showing the image of a $700 personal check from Walker dated five days after the abortion receipt.

-Keep scrolling for a ranking of the 10 Senate seats most likely to flip in November

-In a statement, Walker said he would file a lawsuit against the news outlet on Tuesday morning.
+In a statement, Walker said he would file a lawsuit against The Daily Beast on Tuesday morning.

 "This is a flat-out lie — and I deny this in the strongest terms possible," he wrote.

+As of late Tuesday afternoon, Walker had not taken any legal action, according to a campaign spokesman.

-Matt Fuller, the politics editor for The Daily Beast, tweeted in response: "I can tell you we stand behind every word and feel very solid about the story."
+Matt Fuller, the politics editor for The Daily Beast, tweeted in response to Walker's initial denial: “I can tell you we stand behind every word and feel very solid about the story."

 Later Monday night, Walker appeared on Sean Hannity's program on Fox News, where Walker was asked if he recalled sending a $700 check to a girlfriend.